aeharding/voyager/README.md

 In order to host wefwef yourself you can use the provided Dockerfile to build a container with wefwef.
 The Docker container itself does not provide any SSL/TLS handling.
 You'll have to add this bit yourself.
 One could put wefwef behind popular reverse proxies with SSL Handling like Traefik, NGINX etc.

+#### Environment variables

+- `CUSTOM_LEMMY_SERVERS` (optional) e.g. `lemmy.world,lemmy.ml,sh.itjust.works` - a comma separated list of suggested servers.
+The first will be used as default view for logged out users.
+You can specify only one if you want.

 #### From source